prithvihv/urlshortener/README.md

 ## idea 3
-- use random string generator to make 6 letters ........ same
+- use random string generator to make 6 letters ........ same steps as idea2

 IO operations are more expensive in terms of time.
 Therefore idea 2 resolves this issue by first trying a calculated random key.

 ## idea 4
 - use counter to just count up 1 and use that as a unique key

-counters would out grow range and the url would become long again :/
+counters would out grow range and the url would become long again :/.
+Harder to turn into a distributed system.

 ## idea 5
 - same as idea 2 but use md5 reason: